Tenrys/gmod_discordrpc/README.md

 3. [Setup your own Discord application](https://discordapp.com/developers/applications/me), and grab its client ID.
 4. Put the client ID you got for the `discordrpc.clientID` value.

-By default, the add-on won't do much on itself, it's mainly targetting developers for them to expand on.
-Take a look at the example file in the `lua/discordrpc/states` folder to get a quick start.
+You'll probably want to make a custom state for your server / gamemode, I recommend you look at the `default.lua` and `example.lua` states for an idea of how that works.

 # Support

-I've tested this on the Canary branch of Discord, and on the Chromium branch of Garry's Mod.
-If this doesn't work on normal Discord, please wait patiently for the update that makes this work to roll out.
+This should work flawlessly on any version of Discord and Garry's Mod.
+If it doesn't, don't hesitate to create an issue.

-If it still doesn't work even on Discord Canary, or the script ends up creating Lua errors internally *(e.g: not caused by your custom states logic)*, please create an issue with the error and the output from your console around `[Discord RPC]` stuff.
+If the script ends up creating Lua errors internally *(not caused by your custom states logic)*, please create an issue with the error and the output from your console around `[Discord RPC]` stuff.
+This applies to the default state too, if it breaks, tell me.

 # Known bugs

 - None!

-# Planned

-- Default gamemodes states to server as examples, or simply just for lazy people *(DarkRP, TTT, Sandbox)*

 # Credits